NeilJustice/ZenUnitAndMetalMock/README.md

 -randomorder
    Run test classes, tests, and value-parameterized test cases in a random order.
--randomseed=<M>
+-randomseed=<S>
-   Set to M the random seed used by -randomorder and by the ZenUnit::Random<T> family of random-value-generating functions.
+   Set to S the random seed used by -randomorder and the ZenUnit::Random<T> family of random-value-generating functions.
-   The default random seed is the number of seconds since 1970 UTC.
+   The default random seed is the number of seconds since 1970-01-01 00:00:00 UTC.
 -testruns=<N>
    Repeat the running of all tests N times.
    Specify -testruns=3 -randomorder for three random test run orderings.